Do you regret taking the abortion pill?

 How Does It Work?

-The first drug used in the abortion pill process is called Mifepristone – which works to block the womb from absorbing progesterone, preventing the embryo from staying implanted or growing.
+The first drug used in the abortion pill process is Mifepristone, which blocks the womb from absorbing progesterone, preventing the embryo from staying implanted or growing.
 Then Misoprostol (the second drug) makes the uterus contract and expels the contents of the pregnancy.

 Talk to us today if you still have questions.
 Again, call the Abortion Pill Rescue Network at 1-877-558-0333 to request an abortion pill reversal.